NeoMixlax/NeoMixlax/README.md

 </details>

-I´m a passionate about knowledge, innovation and learning .
+I´m a passionate about knowledge, innovation and learning.
 Let me know if you want to make someting that matters :wink:

 [twitter]: https://twitter.com/mixlax004
 [instagram]: https://www.instagram.com/nicoram004/